-Appendix II:Reasons for Requested Documents
+Appendix II: Reasons for Requested Documents

 Required Document Rationale Organization-level financial statements for the previous fiscal year: Revenue and expense statement for the previous fiscal year.
 Balance sheet for the previous fiscal year.
 Accompanying notes to the financial statements.
 To calculate an organization's surplus percentage, which is used to determine organization financial eligibility Organization-level budget for the current fiscal year.
 To assess organization sustainability.
 Copy of the organization's constitution and bylaws or equivalent document, certified by the British Columbia Registrar of Companies (if applicable).
 To review the organization's purpose(s) and structure, to determine organization eligibility.
 Current Board of Directors list, with positions and contact information for each member.
-To determine an organization's eligibility.
-To ensure that related or married persons are not co-signing Gaming Account cheques.
-Copy of the minutes from the organization's last Annual General Meeting (AGM).
-For evidence that a democratic election of board members has occurred.
-Void Gaming Account cheque, that meets all requirements described in Condition 18.a.
-To ensure an organization has a separate Gaming Account that complies with the Financial Control Requirements outlined in the Conditions for a Community Gaming Grant.
-For each program for which the organization is requesting funding: Program-level revenue and expense statement (program actuals) for the previous fiscal year.
+To determine if two-thirds of board members reside in BC.
+To identify who the board members are for information sharing purposes.
+For returning applicants that have changed their fiscal year-end date (one of the following): Copy of minutes from the Annual General Meeting during which the motion was passed Copy of a letter from the CRA, confirming the new date Audited financial statements To confirm the change Direct Deposit Application form (FIN 312) To provide bank account information for the direct deposit of grant funds.
+For each distinct program, for which funding is requested: Program-level revenue and expense statement (program actuals) for the previous fiscal year.
 Program-level budget for the current fiscal year.
 Program level budget for the next fiscal year (programs delivered less than 12 months only).
-If the organization has listed in-kind contributions in the program financials, an in-kind summary must be included, which provides details regarding the source/type/value of the support.
+If the organization has listed in-kind contributions in the program financials, an in-kind summary must be included, which provides details regarding the source/ type/value of the support.
 Program actuals: to assess the size and scope of each program and the funding level requested.
 Program budgets: to determine whether the program is sustainable.
 In-kind summary: to assess in-kind contributions to program.

-For each program for which the organization is requesting funding: Program description (see Section 4.4.)
+Required Document Rationale For each program for which the organization is requesting funding: Program description (see Section 4.4.)
 To determine program eligibility.
 To determine program delivery and viability, a program plan must be included in the program description for new programs delivered for less than 12 months at the time of the application.

-Required Document Rationale For applicants in the Sport sector (with the exception of Provincial Sport Organizations), Scouting organizations, and Cadet organizations: Number of registered participants. • Each participant may only be counted once, regardless of how many program activities they participate in (see Section 4.4).
+For applicants in the Sport sector (with the exception of Provincial Sport Organizations), Scouting organizations, and Cadet organizations: Number of registered participants.
+Each participant may only be counted once, regardless of how many program activities they participate in (see Section 4.4).
 To assess the size and scope of each program.
 Current, valid daycare/child care license, if applicable (only required for licensed child care programs).
 To assess the size and scope of child care programs.
-For Mental Health or Substance Use residences: • Evidence that the facility is registered under the Community Care and Assisted Living Act, licensed as a residential care facility with a B.C. health authority, or equivalent (if applicable).
+For Mental Health or Substance Use residences: Evidence that the facility is registered under the Community Care and Assisted Living Act, licensed as a residential care facility with a B.C. health authority, or equivalent (if applicable).
 To ensure the facility meets all relevant local and/or provincial requirements.
 All outstanding or overdue Gaming Account Summary Reports (GASRs).
-These reports do not have to be attached to the application but may be emailed separately to the Branch.
+These reports do not have to be attached to the application but may be emailed separately to the branch.
 To ensure financial accountability.
 To ensure that grant funds have been disbursed appropriately and within 12 months of receipt, as required.

-Appendix III:Government Funding
+Appendix III: Government Funding